 · Restrictive System and Data Access Policies; Domain Services

-· Password Policies including Two-Factor Authentication
+· Password Policies including Multi-Factor Authentication

 · Hardware Warranties and Predictive Failures

 · Monitored Secure Data Backups and Business Continuity